bovirus/trayslate/README.md

 Popup translation window supports text translation using configurable hotkeys.
 You can translate either text from the clipboard or selected text from any application.

-Drag-and-drop of text from other applications into the popup window is also supported (depending on Windows security restrictions, drag-and-drop may require both Trayslate and the source application to run with the same privileges).
+Drag-and-drop of text from other applications into the popup window is also supported

+> **Note:** Depending on Windows security restrictions, drag-and-drop may require both Trayslate and the source application to run with the same privileges.

 The popup window can stay on top of other windows and supports adjustable transparency, with separate settings for both idle and hover states.
 It also allows configuring the visibility of interface elements, which can be shown only on hover or kept always visible.
 All these options are configurable in Settings.